Wayne Wooten: August Skies Of The Gulf Coast

 Below Vega are the two bright stars of the Summer Triangle; Deneb is at the top of the Northern Cross, known as Cygnus the Swan to the Romans.
 It is one of the most luminous stars in our Galaxy, about 50,000 times brighter than our Sun.
 To the south is Altair, the brightest star of Aquila the Eagle.
 If you scan the Milky Way with binocs or a small spotting scope between Altair and Deneb, you will find many nice open star clusters and also a lot of dark nebulae, the dust clouds from which new stars will be born in the future.

-For more information on the Escambia Amateur Astronomers, visit www.eaaa.net , join us on Facebook or call our sponsor, Lauren Rogers at Pensacola State College at (850) 484-1155, or e-mail her at the college at firstname.lastname@example.org.
-All EAAA events are free and open to the public.
+For more information on the Escambia Amateur Astronomers, visit eaaa.net or join the Escambia Amateur Astronomers Facebook group, or call Lauren Rogers at Pensacola State College at 484-1155, or e-mail her at firstname.lastname@example.org.